 That’s when it suddenly hit me and I felt stunned and shocked, because until that point I hadn’t actually thought about another family and what they were going through.
 I knew that the full organ would have come from someone who was small like Summer, which meant that a family was grieving the loss of a child.
 It made me feel the saddest I’ve ever felt.
 I’d been celebrating my child who needed this organ to live yet another child had been taken to give that gift.
 A family in all of their grief and hurt had decided to donate that child’s organ and they will never know how grateful I am.
 Every year on Summer’s transplant anniversary I celebrate two lives – my own child and an angel child who I never knew but lives with us.

-Eleven years later Summer is here, looking after that gift of life and trying to stay as healthy as she can.
-Covid has made life harder for her but she still smiles and carries on.
+Twelve years later Summer is here, looking after that gift of life and trying to stay as healthy as she can.
+She loves horse riding and Eastenders.
+In fact we recently took a trip to Elstree Studios in the hope of meeting her favourite actors!

 Every day I think of our donor family and wonder who they are, I wonder who your little angel was and what they were like.
 I’d love to thank them in person one day and tell them how grateful I am.
 To tell them that what they did was amazing and thanking them would never be enough.